renproject/hyperdrive/README.md

 # Hyperdrive

-An experimental consensus algorithm for use in secure multiparty computation protocols.
+An experimental consensus algorithm for use in secure multiparty computations.
 Inspired by Tendermint.

 Built with ❤ by Ren.